-- Lime application rate of 32.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 43.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - Lime application rate of 64.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - The subgrade may also be stabilized with cement in lieu of lime.
-Cement application rates should be determined at the time of construction. - If the final pavement subgrade Plasticity Index values are less than or equal to 20, then subgrade stabilization is not needed. - If fill used to raise the grade approved fill material free of deleterious material should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 60.
+- The subgrade soils should be tested for soil sulfate content prior to stabilization.
+If the soil sulfate content is higher than 3000 ppm an alternate procedure will be needed. - The subgrade should be stabilized to a depth of 6 or 8 inches using 7 percent lime content. - Lime application rate of 32.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - o Lime application rate of 43.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - The subgrade may also be stabilized with cement in lieu of lime.
+Cement application rates should be determined at the time of construction. - Fill used to raise the grade - o approved fill material free should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 60.
 Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
 The material should be placed and compacted as per applicable city / county guidelines.